UBC-MDS/DSCI_532_GROUP_109/work_contract.md

 - For all formal project contributions, Members shall push contributions to GitHub and make pull requests for another Member to approve and merge

-- We do not place restrictions on the days of the week or time of day for ad-hoc communications within the Team members, but mutually agree that prompt  responses are unlikely for communication initiated during the hours of 1:00-9:00 due to daily sleep schedules and routines
+- We do not place restrictions on the days of the week or time of day for ad-hoc communications within the Team, but mutually agree that under normal circumstances prompt responses should not be expected for communication initiated during the hours of 1:00-9:00 AM due to daily sleep schedules and morning routines

 #### Team Welfare and Equity